NathanielEvry/progpipe/README.md

 - progpipe was written for [bash](https://www.gnu.org/software/bash/), but will work with most other shells.
 - [bc](https://ss64.com/bash/bc.html) for float math

+# Autocomplete
+- Thanks to ChatGPT, whipped this up in a few seconds.
+> write a bash-completions script for this code `...`

+`sudo cp progpipe_autocomplete /usr/share/bash-completion/completions/progpipe`

 # Usage Scenario 1: A rapidly filling system disk
 A disk is rapidly filling up on one of your servers.
 How long do you have left before the system freezes?